WGRQ

 WGRQ (95.9 FM) is a classic hits formatted broadcast radio station licensed to Fairview Beach, Virginia, serving Fredericksburg, Spotsylvania Courthouse, and Bowling Green in Virginia.
-WGRQ is owned and operated by Telemedia Broadcasting, Inc.
+WGRQ is owned and operated by Centennial Licensing II, LLC.

 Programming

 WGRQ broadcasts a classic hits music format to the Fredericksburg, Virginia, area.
 As of April 2021, weekday on-air personalities include Dave Adler on morning drive, Paula Kidwell on mid-days, Brad Majors on afternoons, Throwback Nation Radio with Tony Lorino in the evenings and Casey Kasem's American Top 40 on Sunday evenings.
 Each year, around Thanksgiving, WGRQ flips to all-Christmas music programming and becomes "The Christmas Station."
 This format flip completed its 15th year in 2020.

 In addition to its music programming, WGRQ also broadcasts Washington Commanders games as a member of the Washington Commanders Broadcast Network.

 History

 Launch

 After an application was filed in March 1983, the original construction permit for this station was granted by the FCC on December 7, 1984.
 This would be a new station broadcasting on 95.9 MHz with 3,000 watts of effective radiated power from an antenna 91.3 m in height above average terrain.
 The new station's city of license was to be Colonial Beach, Virginia.
 The still-under construction station was assigned call sign WPOT on February 25, 1985.

 In November 1985, original permit holder Colonial Beach Broadcasting, Inc., applied to the FCC to transfer the permit to Potomac Broadcasting, Inc. The call sign was changed to WGRQ on December 1, 1985, and has remained stable for more than 25 years.
 The sale to Potomac Broadcasting was finalized in March 1986.